bbauska/W3Cx-2of5/README.md

 <h3 id="ch6-2-4">6.2.4 Positioning (OPTIONAL)</h3>
 <!------------------------------------------------------------------------------------------------>

-<b>Note:** This section is optional material included for the curious.
+<b>Note:</b> This section is optional material included for the curious.
 It
 will not appear on any graded question.

 <h4>Positioned elements</h4>